feVeRin/SpeakerVerification/README.md

 ```
 python main.py
 ```
-- Model configuration and settings are porvided as a `.yaml` file in the `configs` directory.
+- Model configuration and settings are provided as a `.yaml` file in the `configs` directory.
 - Please check `basic_training.ipynb` for simplified training.